 The movement of the gold in the furnace, the manipulation of the pouring process and the bar conveying and handling system are all precisely controlled using the robotic control system and the SCARA robot.
 The melting furnaces operate at 1300°C, so the robots must be capable of withstanding the heat.

-Evershed Robotics has sold and supported Shibaura robots since 1982 and is Shibaura’s longest serving European robotics partner.
+Evershed Robotics has sold and supported Shibaura Machine robots since 1982 and is Shibaura Machine’s longest serving European robotics partner.
 The company has contributed significant technical expertise in advanced control systems and automation engineering to the design and construction of Johnson Matthey’s truly ‘’leading edge’’ robotics installation.
-Shibaura robots are available throughout Europe from Shibaura’s exclusive partner TM Robotics (Europe) Limited.
+Shibaura Machine robots are available throughout Europe from Shibaura Machine’s exclusive partner TM Robotics (Europe) Limited.

 Discover the full SCARA range from TM Robotics here.